charmingruby/clize/README.md

 #### Authentication

-- it should be able to auth with Auth0
+- it should be able to auth
 - it should be able to registrate a new profile

 #### Quick applications assignments